 Table of contents

-Designed to provide students with a foundation in dental science, undergraduate dental degrees are also vocational, meaning they’ll train and prepare students for positions as dentists towards the end of their course.
-Most bachelor’s dental degrees will comprise of modules in anatomy, physiology, biology, patient care, and pharmacology, combining both theoretical and practical forms of study.
+Designed to provide students with a foundation in dental science, undergraduate degrees in dentistry are also vocational, meaning they train and prepare students for positions as dentists by the end of their course.
+Most bachelor’s dental degrees, such as a doctor of medicine in dentistry (DMD) or doctor of dental surgery (DDS), include modules in anatomy, physiology, biology, patient care, and pharmacology, combining both theoretical and practical learning.

 Entry requirements